Particular/docs.particular.net/servicecontrol/servicecontrol-instances/hardware.md

 * Install ServiceControl (Primary, Audit and Monitoring), on a dedicated server in production.
 * A minimum of 16 GB of RAM (excluding RAM for OS and other services).
 * 2 GHz quad core CPU or better
-* Databases on a separate disc from the operating system
+* Databases on a separate disk from the operating system

 ### Scale out